 Mt.
 Mitake, the place for hiking in Tokyo

-Though Mitake-jinja Shrine is definitely a must-see, the shrine is not only the place to visit at Mt.
+Though Mitake-jinja Shrine is a must-see, the shrine is not only the place to visit at Mt.
 Mitake.
-In the mountain there are many nature trails leading to attractive places for nature lovers, being one of the most popular hiking site in Tokyo.
+In the mountain, many nature trails are leading to attractive places for nature lovers, being one of the most popular hiking sites in Tokyo.

 Exit the station and walk left 30m to get to the bus stop.

 The bus stop at Mitake Station